rachel-ruiqi-zhang/rachel-ruiqi-zhang.github.io/content/Rachel's Site/My Working Experiences.md

 	- Participated in the coverage of various cultural activities to collect photos, videos, conduct interviews, and gather other materials at event sites for subsequent reporting and editing purposes
 	- Produced the briefs covering a wide range of topics, including sports, television culture, exhibitions, and performances, providing content that engaged both domestic and international audiences

-  I have had multiple tutoring experiences, teaching kids English from kindergarten level to junior school.
-During my undergraduate years, I have also worked as a teaching assistant for **Western Classics Reading Course**.
-My responsibilities were to grad student assignments, provide feedback on student performances, and participate in final exam grading.
+ I've also had multiple tutoring experiences, teaching English to children from kindergarten level to junior school level.
+My dip into the educational field started during my undergraduate years, when I worked as a teaching assistant for a course titled **Western Classics Reading**.
+My responsibilities included grading student assignments, provide feedback on their performances, and assisting in the final exam grading.